 The political spectrum is often a model that puts political ideologies on a scale of left to right – hence why we hear the term ‘left-wing’ and ‘right-wing’.
 The terms date back to 1789 and the French Revolution, when radicals sat on the left side of the National Assembly, the aristocracy on the right.
 But how are political ideologies labelled and how are political spectrums formed?
 Damien Rowe spoke to Grant Duncan.

 Grant Duncan is an Associate Professor in the School of People, Environment and Planning at Massey University.
-He is the author of The Problem of Political Trust: A Conceptual Reformulation.
+He is an expert in New Zealand politics and is the author of The Problem of Political Trust: A Conceptual Reformulation.

 The other comment I would make is we need to be really cautious about pigeon-holing individuals into ideological boxes or forcing people to identify themselves with one identifiable political ideology because individuals do have, sometimes, quite varied and at times contradictory values, and of course their values do change as they age.
 So it is not a sign of hypocrisy, I think, for a person to change in their ideological outlook over the course of their life – I think that is a fairly normal thing.
 It is not like the person has sold out or they are hypocritical, they have just changed in the course of their life which is a normal human developmental thing to happen.
 So as I say we should be careful not to pigeon-hole people.

 This interview was originally aired on The Wire.
 To hear the audio and download this interview click here.